apichick/apigee-dev-training/labs/lab-09/README.md

 * Node.js (latest LTS version)

-NOTE: Windows users, please use PowerShell for the steps that require command line.
+NOTE: Windows users, please use Git bash for the steps that require command line.

 ## Instructions